wp-plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 Tags: facebook, open graph, seo, share, social, meta Requires at least: 3
 Tested up to: 3.5.1
-Stable tag: 0.4.3
+Stable tag: 0.5

 This plugin inserts Facebook Open Graph Tags into your WordPress Blog/Website for more effective Facebook sharing results.
+It also allows you to add the Meta Description tag and Schema.org Name, Description and Image tags for more effective Google+ sharing results.

 == Description ==

 This plugin inserts Facebook Open Graph Tags into your WordPress Blog/Website for more effective Facebook sharing results.
+It also allows you to add the Meta Description tag and Schema.org Name, Description and Image tags for more effective Google+ sharing results.
-It also allows to insert the "enclosure" and "media:content" tags to the RSS feeds, so that apps like RSS Graffiti and twitterfeed post the image to Facebook correctly.
+You can also choose to insert the "enclosure" and "media:content" tags to the RSS feeds, so that apps like RSS Graffiti and twitterfeed post the image to Facebook correctly.

 It allows the user to choose which tags are, or not, included and also the default image if the post/page doesn't have one.

-The tags that this plugin inserts are:
+The Facebook Open Graph Tags that this plugin inserts are:

 * **fb:app_id** : From settings on the options screen.
 * **fb:admins** : From settings on the options screen.